tristanlatr/WPWatcher/README.md

 #### Notifications

-- Whether to send emails for alerting of the WPScan result (ALERT or other) If missing, default to No
+- Whether to send emails for alerting of the WPScan result (ALERT or other).
+If missing, default to No
 ```ini
 send_email_report=No
 ```
 Overwrite with arguments: `--send`
-- Whether to report warnings and track the warnings fixes Will send WARNING notifications and will include warnings in ALERT reports If missing, default to Yes
+- Whether to report warnings and track the warnings fixes.
+Will send WARNING notifications and will include warnings in ALERT reports.
+If missing, default to Yes
 ```ini
 send_warnings=Yes
 ```
 - Wheter to include Informations in the reports.
-Send INFO notifications if no warnings or alerts are found If missing, default to No
+Send INFO notifications if no warnings or alerts are found.
+If missing, default to No
 ```ini
 send_infos=No
 ```
 Overwrite with arguments: `--infos`
-- Send ERROR notifications if wpscan exited with non zero status code If missing, default to No
+- Send ERROR notifications if wpscan exited with non zero status code.
+If missing, default to No
 ```ini
 send_errors=No
 ```
 Overwrite with arguments: `--errors`
 - Attach text output file with raw WPScan output when sending a report
 ```ini
 attach_wpscan_output=No
 ```
 Overwrite with arguments: `--attach`
-- Global email report recepients, will always receive email reports for all sites Must be a valid Json string
+- Global email report recepients, will always receive email reports for all sites.
+Must be a valid Json string
 ```ini
 email_to=["securityalerts@domain.com"]
 ```
 Overwrite with arguments: `--email_to Email [Email...]`
-- Minimum time inverval between sending two report with the same status If missing, default to 0s
+- Minimum time inverval between sending two report with the same status.
+If missing, default to 0s
 ```ini
 resend_emails_after=3d
 ```
 Overwrite with arguments: `--resend Time string`
-- Applicable only if send_errors=Yes
-If set, will send any error output to those addresses (not to other) Must be a valid Json string
+- If set, will send any error output to those addresses (not to other).
+Applicable only if send_errors=Yes.
+Must be a valid Json string
 ```ini
 email_errors_to=["admins@domain.com"]